min-hinthar/fullstack_dev_portfolio/README.md

 #### User Story

-AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position
+As a web developer, I want to create a portfolio website that showcases my work, skills, and contact information in a modern and mobile responsive way.

 #### Acceptance Criteria: